superseriousbusiness/gotosocial/README.md

 We don't recommend running GtS on 32-bit, but you may have some success either turning off remote media processing altogether, or building a binary yourself with the totally **unsupported, experimental** [nowasm](https://docs.gotosocial.org/en/latest/advanced/builds/nowasm/) tag.

 For more guidance, check release notes when trying to install on 32-bit.

 #### OpenBSD

-Marked as unsupported due to performance issues (high memory usage when idle, crashes while processing media).
+Marked as unsupported due to performance issues (no WASM compiler, high memory usage when idle, crashes while processing media).

 While we don't support running GtS on OpenBSD, you may have some success building a binary yourself with the totally **unsupported, experimental** [nowasm](https://docs.gotosocial.org/en/latest/advanced/builds/nowasm/) tag.